Stop by and stay a while in Historic Downtown Wilson, North Carolina, located at the crossroads of Southern charm and modern innovation.

 Historic Downtown Wilson is also home to a burgeoning arts community.
 The historic Boykin Theater hosts concerts and a variety of local and regional productions.
 Visit Arts Council Gallery in the historic BB&T Building, the Oliver Nestus Freeman Roundhouse African American History Museum, and Imagination Station Science & History Museum.

 The annual Whirligig Festival, held the first weekend of November, showcases local crafts and the best music acts.
 The Vollis Simpson Whirligig Park features the fanciful, wind-driven pieces created by the late Vollis Simpson, named North Carolina’s official folk art.
-The park will feature 30 whirligigs, a shade structure and beautiful landscaping when completed.
+The park features 31 whirligigs, a shade structure and beautiful landscaping.